-3. Wellness Complete Health Natural Dry Dog Food, Whitefish & Sweet Potato
+3. Wellness Complete Health Natural Dry Food, Whitefish & Sweet Potato

-Wellness complete is a brand which promises to offer a dog food that contains a limited number of ingredients – all of which are natural and authentic.
+Wellness complete is a brand which reduces ingredients – all of which are natural and authentic.
 The food therefore should suit dogs with intolerances and sensitivities.

-The manufacturer states that the food provides a good balance of vitamins and minerals and will assist in the maintenance of the health and well-being of your faithful friend (in particular the maintenance of digestive system, coat, eyesight and oral health).
+This food will assist in the maintenance of the health and well-being of your faithful friend (in particular the maintenance of digestive system, coat, eyesight and oral health).